Langley Covered Bridge: Tourism

 Many of the covered bridges in Michigan and other states no longer exist, and the Langley Covered Bridge is consequently considered a historic site and tourist attraction.
-For almost 130 years the covered bridge has been a scenic point for travelers, and artists and photographers hoping to capture the changing shadows of the bridge.
+For almost 130 years the covered bridge has been a scenic point for travelers, and for artists and photographers hoping to capture the changing shadows of the bridge.
 The bridge draws history and bridge buffs to see the longest covered bridge in Michigan.
 People also come to fish from inside the bridge.

 Facts and figures

 The bridge spans 282 ft across the river, it is made up of three spans and is made of the Howe truss construction.
 Its frame and timbers are constructed of White pine.
 The original bridge section are made from three 94 ft sections which are joined together to form the 282 ft length of the bridge.
 They measure 19 ft wide by 16 ft high.
 The original bridge's planking and decking rests on 40 beams that measure 8 in by 12 in by 19 ft long.
 It is estimated on average that 1,700 vehicles a day use the bridge.
-During the 2008–09 project on the bridge, two Heigh restrictor portal frames and signs were add at the cost of $20,000 each for a total $40,000 to help protect the bridge.
+During the 2008–09 project on the bridge, two Height Restrictor portal frames and signs were add at the cost of $20,000 each for a total $40,000 to help protect the bridge.